symfony-cmf/symfony-cmf-docs/bundles/menu/sonata_admin.rst

         # app/config/config.yml
         cmf_menu:
-            dynamic:
             persistence:
                 phpcr:
                     # use true/false to force using / not using sonata admin
                     use_sonata_admin: auto

                     # used with Sonata Admin to manage content; defaults to %cmf_core.basepath%/content
                     content_basepath: ~

     .. code-block:: xml